AshSama12/chatbot/README.md

 It consists of the following components:

-- `main.py`: The main Python script that contains the chatbot logic.
+- main.py: The main Python script that contains the chatbot logic.
-- `long_responses.py`: A module containing long responses that the chatbot can provide.
+- long_responses.py`: A module containing long responses that the chatbot can provide.
-- `README.md`: This file, provides an overview of the project.
+- README.md`: This file, provides an overview of the project.
-- `chatbot.iml`: IntelliJ IDEA project file.
+- chatbot.iml`: IntelliJ IDEA project file.